Ayoyinka-Sofuwa/Fastai-projects/Tests/car_classifiers/README.md

 The data used for this experiment was downloaded from the duckduckgo search engine and it contains pictures of different car types that fall in the "SUV", "Sedan" categories.
 I first downloaded two images, one in each of the categories and then saved that in a folder, then I downloaded all the images in those categories and saved them in another folder.
 We thus have two holdout datasets:
 - Validation data
 - Initially Downloaded data
+Then remove/unlink the images which failed during download

+#### Preprocess the data and Train the model
+The fastai DataBlock is an important concept that provides a flexible and modular way to pre-process and manage datasets in machine learning.
+The DataBlock API automates the entire data pipeline, from loading to pre-processing to batching and shuffling, reducing the amount of code you need to write and improving code quality and readability.
+Here, we are working on a classification computer vision project so we'll work with the ImageBlock and CategoryBlock.
+Then we view our data with the dataloaders method and then resize to fit how we want to view the data.
+The different data resizing methods explored here:
+* Pad
+* Crop
+* RandomResizedCrop
+* Squish.
+Another data transformation method to view our data in other ways in realtime is the data augumentation method.
+It reshapes our data in real time and can be useful for training out model to view and be exposed to different aspects of our data.